We’ve said this for years, and in 2024 it will become more important than ever.

 The biggest danger of generative AI is that it brings the cost of creating misinformation to zero.
 Fake copy and altered images are bad enough.
 But now there is the ability to create convincing voice-overs and even AI-generated video.

-This makes having an online presence, particularly having a website and social media accounts, more important than ever.
+This makes having an online presence, particularly having a campaign website and social media accounts, more important than ever.
 Beyond just countering misinformation, these platforms offer ways to engage in real-time with voters.

 Deepfakes, which are AI-generated fake audio and video, can be particularly damaging.
 They can falsely depict a candidate in a negative light.
 Because they can accurately impersonate a candidate, it makes fighting back through official channels even more important.